project-open/installer-docker/README.md

 ==========================

-This Docker installer is one of the three official installers for ]project-open[, for more information please see: https://www.project-open.net/en/list-installers
+This Docker installer is one of the three official installers for ]project-open[.
+For information on the official VMware distribution and the installers for Windows and Linux please see: https://www.project-open.net/en/list-installers

 Requirements